 Winona does not have an airport, but there is a shuttle system that can pick you up or drop you off at SMU (and area hotels).
-Groome Transportation is the easiest way to travel to the airtation is the easiest way to travel to the airports in Minneapolis, Rochester, and La Crosse.
+Groome Transportation is the easiest way to travel to the airports in https://groometransportation.com/minneapolis-st-paulairport/la-crosse/

+Minneapolis, Rochester, and La Crosse.
 Visit their website to see the schedule and costs.
 It is easiest to call for a reservation - but make sure to call a couple of days in advance.
 And be early for your pickup!